RX-M/web-public/self-study/cks-mod-6/cks-mod-6-drill-answer.md

 </code></pre>

 Remember that volumes must be secured separately from the root filesystem, so do not forget to set <code>readOnly</code> on them separately if your application does not need to write to them!

-RX-M can provide more help with preparing for the CKS exam in one of our CKS bootcamps; we offer open enrollments and private engagements for teams or organizations.